THE AGE OF RECONCILIATION

 The Saints are Seated at the Right Hand of God in Christ

-And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars: And she being with child cried, travailing in birth, and pained to be delivered.
-(Revelation 12:1,2)
+Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars.

 We believe the events described in Revelation chapter 12 are beginning to take place today.
 The Christian Church, the Body of Christ (the “woman clothed with the sun”) is entering the travail to bring forth Christ in the saints.
 The Hebrew Prophets spoke of the time when Christ would be born through the travail of Zion (the Church).

-“As soon as Zion travailed, she brought forth her children.”
+“As soon as Zion was in labor, she gave birth to her children.”
 Revelation chapter 12 speaks of “the man child.”
 Isaiah 66:8 announces the bringing forth of “children.”
 This is because Christ (the male Son) to be born is the one Seed of Abraham, and yet includes a multitude of saints.